Sam Leal

 Sam Leal is a former men's basketball player and current head coach at Wartburg College in Waverly, Iowa.

 Playing career

 Sam Leal played college basketball at UMF in Farmington, Maine.
 In his junior campaign the Beavers would win the North Atlantic Conference regular season championship and finish with an overall record of 21–6.
 In his final year at UMF, the beavers would end their season with an overtime loss to Husson in the NAC tournament championship game.

 Coaching career

-Maine–Farmington
+UMaine Farmington

 Leal began is head coaching career at his alma mater, University of Maine at Farmington.
 Sam spent 4 seasons at the helm, recording a 53–25 overall record.
 Following the 2022–2023 season, Leal was named NAC coach of the year after posting a 19–8 overall record, 13–1 in conference play, earning them the #1 seed in the conference tournament.
 They would fall in the conference championship game to SUNY-Delhi.